Privacy Policy

 Telephone calls

-Telephone calls to and from the DWI are not currently recorded.
+Telephone calls to and from the DWI are not recorded.
 We do have a voicemail system where messages for call back are received.
 Once the information has been retrieved for assigning to the relevant DWI Team, they are then deleted from the voicemail system.
-Callers to the DWI direct line (0330 041 6501) will hear an automated message and a link to this Privacy Notice before they continue their call.

 Emails

-Emails to DWI are normally received by our enquiries inbox (dwi.enquiries@defra.gov.uk).
-Emails to our enquiry lines are recorded by name, in order for us to respond and deal with your query.
-When we respond on a new query for the first time, we will link to this Privacy Notice.
-Once your enquiry is complete, we will keep your details in accordance with our retention schedule.
+Emails to the DWI are normally received by our Enquiries Team at dwi.enquiries@defra.gov.uk.
+The emails are processed in order for us to respond and deal with your query.
+Once your enquiry is complete, we will keep your personal data in accordance with our retention schedule.

 Google’s privacy policy